Southbank Carol Singalong, credit Richard Haughton

 Details: 6th December | Theatre Royal, Drury Lane, WC2B 5JF | £25+

 Carols on Columbia Road

 Every Wednesday in the run up to Christmas, Columbia Road‘s traders keep their doors open late for a little mulled wine-fuelled shopping.
-And to ensure the whole street is brimming with festive cheer, the folks at The Royal Oak pub roll their upright piano out onto the street for an impromptu, open air carolling sesh.
+And to ensure the whole street is brimming with festive cheer, you’ll find singers holding an open air carolling sesh too.